Our school is a vibrant learning environment, buzzing with curiosity, exploration and discovery!

 While we give preference to sibling, employee and legacy families, we can make no guarantees.
 The average numbers of new families are consistently 40% of the class.

-Through an immersive tour during the school day, where you'll learn from students, teachers and administrators about curriculum and programs.
+Through an immersive virtual tour during the school day, where you'll learn from students, teachers and administrators about curriculum and programs.
 Witness students in action, receive firsthand perspectives from current parents and experience the spirit of the School.

 Through an in-depth parent/guardian interview to learn about you, with time to delve deeper into questions and thoughts that arose during your search and/or the tour.

 Through coffees, arts and athletic events, information nights and our Kindergarten Family Fun Day.